How to Install Discord on Linux Mint 22 and 21

 Open Discord Only from a Graphical Linux Mint Session

 Discord can be installed from an SSH shell, but it will not open correctly without a running desktop session.
-If you see display-related errors, sign in to Cinnamon, MATE, or Xfce locally and launch Discord from the applications menu or a terminal inside that desktop session.
+If a terminal launch prints display-related errors, sign in to Cinnamon, MATE, or Xfce locally and launch Discord from the applications menu or a terminal inside that desktop session.

 Conclusion